 We only cat-test the KGR dogs to see which ones we think are suitable to live with cats – we do not cat-train them for you.
 If we believe that a dog is not suitable to live with cats we will let you know.
 If you do not follow the guidance, there is a greater risk of your cat and dog being unable to live together.

 Make sure the cat is indoors before you go to collect your new dog.
-If your cat is nervous you may need to plan to keep the cat indoors for around two weeks, so you will also to think about litter trays etc. Keeping your cat indoors also ensures that it cannot take offence and go to find a new home elsewhere.
+You may need to plan to keep the cat indoors for several weeks, if your cat is nervous this could take longer, so you will also need to think about litter trays etc. Keeping your cat indoors also ensures that it cannot take offence and go to find a new home elsewhere.

 Before collecting your new dog you should make a comfortable and appealing den for him, inside a crate.
 This needs to be set up in the room that the family uses the most.
 The crate allows everyone to keep calm in the first few days, so you are less stressed, your greyhound is less stressed and your cat cannot come to any harm.
 We are always happy to lend you a crate if we have one available, as you should only need one for a few weeks.
 This does not form part of your adoption agreement and it is your responsibility to purchase a crate if we do not have one to lend.
 We do ask for a security deposit of £50 to ensure the crate is returned to KGR.
 The deposit will be returned to you as soon as you return the crate.

-On arriving home with your new hound, ensure that he is muzzled, has a correctly fitting collar and is on a strong lead.
+On arriving home with your new hound, ensure that he is muzzled, has a correctly fitting collar, harness and is on a strong lead.

 Be confident.
 Your dog will be wearing a muzzle so the cat is protected should you accidentally drop the lead.
 The dog will sense if you are nervous or worried, so remain calm and confident at all times.